SUMMARY OF SUBMISSION FROM SOCIAL WORK SCOTLAND, TO SCOTTISH GOVERNMENT CONSULTATION

 Reflecting on the substance of the Independent Review of Adult Social Care, and the experiences shared by people working in and receiving support through ‘social care’, this section of the consultation is perhaps the most important.
 All other sections of the consultation, and all the component pieces of a National Care Service, exist solely to create a safe, enabling context in which to provide care and support for all.

-With that in mind, our response cautions against an overly transactional and consumerist framing to social care and social work, in which all individuals are aware of their needs, are able and willing to articulate them, and eager to receive support.
+With that in mind, our response cautions against an overly transactional and consumerist framing to social care and social work, in which all individuals are aware of their needs, are able and willing to articulate them and are eager to receive support.
 This is not the reality.
-In some instances individuals with the most acute needs actively avoid and reject the support available to them.
+In some instances, individuals with the most acute needs actively avoid and reject the support available to them.
 Social work and social care are often about navigating the complexities of people’s lives, through a relational approach, to ensure that the needs of an individual are met.
-The National Care Service’s approach from assessment, eligibility and access through to support must properly reflect this, making possible the principles and standards of self-directed support in every case, not just the few.
+The National Care Service’s approach from assessment, eligibility and access through to support must properly reflect this, making possible the principles and standards of self-directed support in every case, not just a few.

 On eligibility criteria, we support a move away from “eligibility criteria in their current form”, but also note that “risk” is not in itself the problem.
 Risk is a constant and necessary part of our lives, and to engage an individual in determining and managing their own personal risks is the core objective of an empowering social work and social care system.
 It is important, therefore, that we take this opportunity to fully assess and understand the implications of reforming or abolishing eligibility criteria; we recommend establishing an expert panel to take on the task.
 It should assess the fiscal consequences of each option, and it should consider the realities of how demand management and rationing works in other services, particularly in the NHS.